Solar Panel Cleaning with and without water | complete Guide

 - Reduce energy output: Dust and grime block sunlight.

-- Cost you money: Lower efficiency means higher electricity bills.
+- Costs you money: Lower efficiency means higher electricity bills.

 - Shorten lifespan: Debris can cause scratches or overheating.